CCITT-X25/solaris-cross-gcc-sparc-ppc/README.md

 ```

 ## Installing on the host computer
-Copy the files to /opt/ from the build host
+Copy the files to /opt/ from the build host.
 Install the packets SUNWarc, SUNWhea, SUNWlibm and SUNWtoo from the Solaris distribution CD.

-Copy values*.o to the compiler director:
+Copy values*.o to the compiler directory:
 ```
 cp /usr/ccs/lib/values*.o /opt/sparc-gcc/sparc-sun-solaris2/lib/
 ```